hardrockbluesky/BKBS_PSX/README.md

 ### Additional Tools
 * A prebuilt Windows version of [CSVtoNoteBin](https://github.com/hardrockbluesky/CSVtoNoteBin) is included in the Data folder of this project.
 It converts CSV files from the Unreal NoteBuilder project into binary.
-* The Unreal 5 project to generate CSV files is [over here](https://github.com/hardrockbluesky/NoteChartBuilder).
+* The Unreal 5 project to author CSV files is [over here](https://github.com/hardrockbluesky/NoteChartBuilder).
+Think of it as an in-editor tool.

 If you're getting started with PS1 homebrew or want my thoughts about LibGS, TMD, PSY-Q, or just homebrew in general, check the Project Notes.